 The applications for accreditation can be submitted at any time (no deadline).
-However, these requests must be submitted within reasonable time before the submission of the project application including EVS activities (at least 6 weeks before the submission) in order to avoid that the EVS activity is rejected due to the fact that some of the organisations involved are not yet accredited.
+However, these requests must be submitted within reasonable time before the submission of the project application including volunteering activities (at least 6 weeks before the submission) in order to avoid that the activity is rejected due to the fact that some of the organisations involved are not yet accredited.

-The accreditation of EVS organisations is carried out by:
+The accreditation of organisations is carried out by:

-- the National Agency of the country where the organisation is located, for organisations located in Programme Countries: - SALTO SEE for organisations located in Western Balkans countries; - SALTO EECA for organisations located in Eastern Partnership countries and the Territory of Russia as recognised by international law: - SALTO Euromed for organisations located in Southern Mediterranean countries.
+- the National Agency of the country where the organisation is located, for organisations located in Programme Countries; - SALTO SEE for organisations located in Western Balkans countries; - SALTO EECA for organisations located in Eastern Partnership countries and the Territory of Russia as recognised by international law; - SALTO Euromed for organisations located in Southern Mediterranean countries.

-The accreditation can be valid for the entire duration of the Erasmus+ Programme, or for a shorter period.
-The applicant enters the requested validity period in the accreditation form.
-The bodies in charge of accreditation may carry out regular or punctual controls to verify that the accredited organisations still meet the EVS quality standards.
+Once approved, the accreditation is valid for the entire duration of the Erasmus+ Programme.
+The bodies in charge of accreditation may carry out regular or punctual controls to verify that the accredited organisations still meet the Erasmus+ volunteering quality standards.
 Following these controls, the accreditation may be temporarily suspended or withdrawn.

-In order to facilitate partner-finding profiles of all accredited organisations are published in a database of European Voluntary Service organisations (Volunteering Database)178.
-Accredited organisations are invited to use the Volunteering Database to advertise when they are looking for volunteers for EVS projects.
+In order to facilitate partner-finding profiles of all accredited organisations are published in a database of Erasmus+ volunteering organisations (Volunteering Database).
+Accredited organisations are invited to use the Volunteering Database to advertise when they are looking for volunteers for Erasmus+ projects.
 The database can be consulted on the European Youth Portal.